Front Door Makeover

 My front door is a solid wooden door with lots of accentual carvings.
 It’s old, but it has character.
 I really liked it, and I had no plans to replace it.
 It’s amazing what a few small changes can do to a front door.
-A coat a paint and new hardware make it look like a new door.
+All you need is paint and hardware for a total front door makeover!

 Everything about this house is SO dark.
 It needs lots of light and brighter colors.
 Part of the curb appeal is the front door.
 In order to create curb appeal, I chose a warm creamish yellow for the front door.
 After searching for the right yellow to match the yellow bricks, I chose Sunset Nude at Lowe’s.
 Since my front door was originally a dark green, I chose a paint and primer mix.
 Before painting, my first step was to remove the door from the hinges.
 Removing the door from the hinges was easy, but moving it elsewhere was not.
 It’s a full solid door and extremely heavy!